saylesss88/nix-book/src/vcs/jujutsu.md

 | Conflict Handling    | Manual, can be confusing | Conflicts tracked in commits, easier to fix |
 | Integration with Git | Native                   | Fully compatible, can switch back anytime   |

+7. Anonymous branches: In Git a branch is a pointer to a commit that needs a name.

 If you haven't taken the time to deep dive Git, it may be a good time to learn about a new way of doing Version Control that is actually less complex and easier to mentally map out in my opinion.